Does a HELOC affect your credit score?

 However, here are some ways to mitigate any potential damage to your credit when you open a HELOC:

-• Shop rates and get quotes from different lenders within a 45-day window.
-FICO considers similar inquiries that have occurred within 45 days of each other as a single inquiry.
+- Shop rates and get quotes from different lenders within a window.
+FICO considers similar inquiries that have occurred within within a month or so of each other as a single inquiry.
 This time period might vary depending on the credit scoring model used, but it’s typically between 14 and 45 days.

 “When using a HELOC, planning is key,” Bell advises.
 “Start by figuring out exactly what you need and set a budget to avoid overspending.
 Only borrow what you can comfortably repay, keeping in mind that interest rates can change.
 By managing your HELOC wisely, you can prevent any negative impact on your credit score.”

 It’s best to use a HELOC for specific needs, such as paying off high-interest credit cards or repairing your home, says Boies.
 Using equity to increase the value of your home is smart, especially since the interest you pay on your HELOC might be tax-deductible if you use the funds to substantially improve your home.
-Since HELOCs tend to have lower interest rates than credit cards or personal loans, they could make the most financial sense.
+Since HELOCs tend to have lower interest rates than credit cards or personal loans, they can be a good device to consolidate debt.

 “As with all debt, it will be very important to maintain timely payments and develop an excellent payment history on your HELOC,” says Boies.
 Ultimately, your HELOC might help you show lenders that you have access to ample funds, but the discipline not to bump up against your limits — the very definition of a creditworthy client.